ivangarzab/philbot/TERMS.md

 ## **Terms of Use for Phill the Philosophy Bot**

 **1. Introduction**
-Phill the Philosophy Bot (the "Bot") is a Discord bot designed to entertain and offer insignifcant insight in  students servers of SFSU's philosophy courses .
+Phill the Philosophy Bot (the "Bot") is a Discord bot designed to entertain and offer insignifcant insight in  students servers of SFSU's philosophy courses.
 By using the Bot, you agree to these Terms of Use ("Terms").

 **2. Use of the Bot**
 2.1 You agree to use the Bot in accordance with these Terms and all applicable laws and regulations.